SciCompMod/GMGPolar/README.md

 1) Working multigrid cycle
 2) In-house solver and possibility to link with MUMPS for the smoothing and coarse grid solution
 3) Extrapolation strategies:

 	a.
 No extrapolation (--extrapolation 0)

 	b.
-Implicit extrapolation with smoothing of fine nodes only (--extrapolation 1)
+Default implicit extrapolation (--extrapolation 1)

 	c.
-Extrapolation with smoothing of all nodes (--extrapolation 2)
+Non-default implicit extrapolation with smoothing of all nodes on the finest level [experimental, use with care, convergence cannot be observed with residual] (--extrapolation 2)
 4) Optimization of apply_A / build_rhs / apply_prolongation / build_Asc / apply_Asc_ortho